Phone: 540- 743-9389, text or message on fbook

 Is there an admission charge?

-Yes.
+Yes, cash or check, only.
 We are a non-profit, agro-tourism attraction.
 All monies are donated to land preservation, in Virginia.
 Please see types of tours and prices under ''Tours''.

 Do you have Kid's Programs?

 Yes.
-Depending on the age level and number of kids, we can offer various
+Depending on the age level and number of kids, we can offer various programs.

-"make n' take" programs, such as: planting veggie/flower seeds in a pot, identification journal, bird seed balls, worm composting, native bee house or egg carton treasure box.
+* For large groups we offer "make n' take" programs, such as: planting veggie/flower seeds in a pot, identification journal, bird seed balls, worm composting, native bee house or egg carton treasure box.

 May I bring my dog?